philippinespire/pire_ssl_data_processing/README.md

 grep 'error' slurm-fqscrn.JOBID*out
 grep 'No reads in' slurm-fqscrn.JOBID*out
 ```
-If you see missing indiviudals or categories in the multiqc output, there was likely a ram error.
+If you see missing individuals or categories in the multiqc output, there was likely a ram error.
 I'm not sure if the "error" search term catches it.

 Run the files that failed again.
 This seems to work in most cases
 ```sh